dehoisted/Bat2Exe/README.md

 # Bat2Exe
-Clean UI for converting your batch files into executables - with multiple options.
+Clean UI for converting your batch files into executables(.net/csharp) - with multiple options.
 User interface made with Guna.

 Version: 1.1